RWTH-OS/eduOS-rs/build.md

    Add support of paging and a simple demo for process creation

+7. stage 7 - Basic IO interface

+   Add basic support of file descriptors

-7. stage 7 - Integration of an in-memory file system
+8. stage 8 - Integration of an in-memory file system

    Introduce a virtual file system with an in-memory file system as example file system.

-8. stage8 - Run Linux application as common process
+9. stage9 - Run Linux application as common process

    Start a simple Linux application (_HelloWorld_) on top of eduOS-rs.
 The application is a _position-independent executable_ (PIE) and use [musl-libc](http://www.musl-libc.org) as standard C library.
+The FPU support is disabled.